-Tourism consumption often takes place in social contexts, in which interactions and shared experiences with other tourists form a crucial part of the service experience., Tourists participating in guided tours, cruise holidays or events and festivals come together to spend time with significant others and to meet other tourists (Brown et al., 2002; Huang and Hsu, 2010; Packer and Ballantyne, 2011; Prebensen and Foss, 2011).
-In the course of their social experiences tourists bond, cement social relationships and enhance their social skills (e.g., Arnould and Price, 1993; Wilks, 2011), thus co-creating 'value'.
-Nonetheless, not much is known about what this value is and how it is co-created.
-A growing number of tourism marketing studies explore the concept of value co-creation (e.g., Binkhorst and Den Dekker, 2009; Cabiddu et al., 2013; Griessmann and Stokburger-Sauer, 2012; Sfandla and Björk, 2013).
-These studies are, however, largely limited to co-creation of value between the tourism organisation and the tourist.
-More in-depth insights are needed that would acknowledge the ability of tourists to co-create value with each other, as opposed to with the organisation.
+Tourism consumption often takes place in socially dense, experiential settings, such as guided tours, cruise holidays or events and festivals.
+Tourists come together to spend time with significant others and to meet other tourists (Brown et al., 2002; Huang and Hsu, 2010; Packer and Ballantyne, 2011; Prebensen and Foss, 2011).
+In the course of their social experiences tourists bond, cement social relationships, and enhance their social skills (Arnould and Price, 1993; Wilks, 2009); thus co-creating 'value'.
+Nonetheless, not much is known about what this value is and how it is co-created in socially dense tourism contexts.
+A small number of tourism marketing studies explore the concept of value co-creation (e.g., Binkhorst and Den Dekker, 2009; Sfandla and Björk, in press).
+These studies are, however, limited to co-creation of value between the tourism organisation and the tourist.
+More indepth insights are needed that would acknowledge the ability of tourists to co-create value with each other, as opposed to with the organisation.

-Looking more closely at the notion of value, tourism marketing literature is dominated by the outcome oriented 'features-and-benefits' value perspective.
+Looking at more closely at the notion of value, tourism marketing literature is dominated by the outcome oriented 'features-and-benefits' value perspective.
 This approach focuses on how the tourism provider can design and deliver value or valuable experience through service attributes, so that it is perceived by tourists as benefits.
 This does not, however, sufficiently acknowledge the active role of tourists as value co-creators.
-Recently, a move toward the 'value-in-' perspective is evidenced in tourism marketing research, building on the concept of the Service-Dominant logic (S-D logic) in marketing (Vargo and Lusch, 2004; 2008).
-A number of scholars present S-D logic as a new paradigm that offers interesting opportunities for tourism marketing research, and the study of value co-creation in particular (Li and Petrick, 2008; Sfandla and Björk, 2013; Shaw et al., 2011).
+Recently, a move toward the 'value-in-' perspective is evidenced in tourism marketing research, building on the concept of the service-dominant [S-D] logic in marketing (Vargo and Lusch, 2004; 2008).
+A number of scholars present S-D logic as a new paradigm that offers interesting opportunities for tourism marketing research, and the study of value co-creation in particular (Li and Petrick, 2008; Sfandla and Björk, in press; Shaw et al., 2011).

 This conceptual paper aims to contribute theoretically in tourism marketing research and specifically to the study of value and co-creation in three ways.
-Firstly, the paper argues that the principles of S-D logic do not go far enough in acknowledging the complexities inherent in the social, C2C interaction-rich context of tourism consumption.
-The recently emerged Customer-Dominant [C-D] logic (Heinonen et al., 2010) in marketing is put forward as an alternative orientation.
-Secondly, this paper engages in a debate of the paradigmatic and epistemological foundations of the experience- vs. practice-based value co-creation perspectives in C-D logic.
-It does so to build a robust theoretical basis for C2C co-creation research in tourism.

-Finally, a conceptual framework is posited that conceptualises C2C co-creation in tourism.
-This is done by presenting value as a complex, multi-layered construct that takes into account the social structures inherent in many tourism consumption contexts, as well as the attributes of practicing subjects (i.e. the various social units involved in C2C value co-creation).
-The framework offers a novel methodological and epistemological basis for future C2C co-creation studies in a variety of social experience tourism contexts.
-As such, it represents a theoretical contribution within value and co-creation research in tourism marketing.
+Firstly, the paper argues that the principles of S-D logic do not go far enough in acknowledging the complexities inherent in socially dense tourism settings, and puts forward the recently emerged Customer-Dominant [C-D] logic (Heinonen et al., 2010) in marketing as an alternative orientation.
+Secondly, this paper engages in a debate of the paradigmatic and epistemological foundations of the experience- vs. practice-based value perspectives in C-D logic, in order to build a robust theoretical basis for C2C co-creation research in tourism.
+Finally, a conceptual framework is posited that conceptualises C2C co-creation in socially dense tourism contexts.
+This is done by presenting value as a complex, multi-layered construct that takes into account the social structures inherent in many tourism consumption setting.
+The framework not only represents a new theoretical contribution within value and co-creation research in tourism marketing, but also offers a novel methodological and epistemological basis for future C2C co-creation studies in a variety of shared tourism experience contexts.